Introduction

 The Purchase transactions sent by Head Office do not automatically post to the receiving companies’ Purchase Ledger Accounts.
 Instead, each of the receiving company must accept them.

-- Go to Purchases > Suppliers.
-Find your account.
-Click on the Balance to display Supplier Transactions.
+2. Click on the relevant Account Balance to display Supplier Transactions.

 Intercompany Charges arising from Head Office or other Company Journals